bloeo/RagdollClass/docs/examples/ServerRagdolls/ServerRagdolls.md

 Unfortunately, they come with a few drawbacks:

 - They are not very smooth, they appear slightly choppy on Roblox.
 I do not know why this happens.
-- They hurt the server performance in large amounts, as there is a lot to replicate.
+- They hurt the server performance in large amounts.

 They are considerably easier to make than client-sided bodies, as you have to do less work overall.